 NOTE: Note that the lookup value is retrieving the XML instance of the business object from the property file, but you could also get it from a file or some other InputStream.

 STARTING THE PROCESS INSTANCE

-Now that you have the process agent and the process inputs are set, you can start the process.
+Now that you have the process agent and have set the process inputs, start the process.